david7378/david7378/readme.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=david7378&label=Profile%20views&color=0e75b6&style=flat" alt="david7378" /> </p>

+ I am currently working as a fullstack developer, where I have the opportunity to develop my skills and be part of an excellent work team.
-  Presently I work as front-end developer developing personal projects.
-I build different solutions on ReactJs, by the way, I am a truly passionate of this technology.
-When I'm not developing you can find me learning something new, improving my dev skills.
-Besides that in my free time I enjoy flying small airplanes as a pilot ✈, I love it as much as coding.
+When I'm not developing, in my free time I enjoy flying small airplanes as a pilot ✈, playing some nice music, maybe reading a science fiction book 🛸 and spending time with friends.

-- 🌱 I’m currently learning **NextJs, Cms**

-- 👯 I’m looking to collaborate on **ReactJs projects.**

 - 💪 I am excited to be part of **a nice teamwork.**

-- 💻 All of my projects are available at [https://bright-churros-80b841.netlify.app/](https://bright-churros-80b841.netlify.app/)

 - 💬 Ask me about anything **I am happy to help!**

 - 📫 How to reach me **dannellmd@gmail.com**

-- 🎧 I enjoy **listening to music.**

-- ✈ I love **flying planes.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">